How to Set Up Your Microsoft Login with Authenticator (iOS)

 - Internet connection: Ensure your phone has WiFi or cellular data.

-- Keep your both devices handy: You'll switch between your computer and smartphone during setup.
+- Keep both devices handy: You'll switch between your computer and smartphone during setup.

 Ready to get started?

 Click each step to view instructions.
-Icons show weather you'll complete that step on your mobile phone or computer.
+Icons show whether you'll complete that step on your mobile phone or computer.

-Complete these steps without interruption.
+Session timeout warning: Complete these four steps (install the app, add Authenticator as a sign-in method, add your Stanford account, and enable passwordless login) without interruption.
 Microsoft's My Sign-Ins portal will sign you out after about five minutes of inactivity.
-If you see a SAML error, your session timed out.
-Remove your Stanford account from the app and restart the setup process.
+If you see a SAML error, your session timed out, and you can resolve the error with "Sign out everywhere."

 Allow up to 24 hours after completing setup for the new login method with Authenticator to appear.